 Sending emails within your web applications is a necessity.
 Whether you're a blog with marketing and newsletter subscription needs or a full-fledged eCommerce site handling transactional data, you'll need functionality behind it to submit emails successfully to all your users.

-This article walks you through setting up a PHP PEAR installation on a Ubuntu server with the ability to send HTML emails via SMTP.
+This article walks you through setting up the PEAR Mail library within your PHP installation on a Ubuntu server, adding the ability to send HTML emails via SMTP.

 What is PEAR?

 Simply put, PEAR, or PHP Extension Application Repository for short, is a repository of PHP software code and libraries.

 PHP prides itself on providing a solid functionality case while also maintaining its lightweight architecture.
 However, there are some instances where you can expand on that pre-built functionality.

 In the event of sending HTML emails with PHP, PEAR is a perfect solution.

 How to Install PEAR and the PEAR Mail Library

 Assuming you already have PHP installed on a Ubuntu instance, let's start with adding onto it with a PEAR installation.

 Open up your command-line tool and enter the following command to update your server to the latest packages: